New Jersey Water Quality at a Glance

 ⚠️ Key Concerns for New Jersey Residents

-• Environmental Justice Crisis: 92% of Hispanic, 94% of Black, and 95% of Asian populations served by PFAS-contaminated water systems
+- Environmental Justice Crisis: 92% of Hispanic, 94% of Black, and 95% of Asian populations served by water systems where PFAS were detected

-• Arsenic Contamination: 62.4% of untreated wells exceed safe levels; home filtration systems malfunctioning in 71% of tested homes
+- Arsenic Contamination: 62.4% of untreated wells exceed safe levels; 71% of tested homes had malfunctioning filtration systems releasing arsenic (Rutgers, July 2024)

-• Industrial Legacy: Highest density of hazardous waste sites per square mile in US; ongoing contamination from manufacturing and military activities
+- Industrial Legacy: Highest density of Superfund hazardous waste sites per square mile in the US; PFAS foam ban fully in effect from January 2026; new DEP remediation site testing rules proposed March 2025

-New Jersey – The Garden State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+New Jersey – The Garden State – Water Quality Report 2026: Record PFAS Settlements, Infrastructure Progress & Safety across the State

 New Jersey’s water infrastructure serves approximately 9.2 million residents across the nation’s most densely populated state, from the Hudson River corridor in the north to the Delaware Bay in the south.
-The state operates through a complex network of over 600 public water systems, ranging from large utilities like New Jersey American Water, which serves 2.7 million customers, to smaller municipal systems like Newark’s Water and Sewer Utilities serving over 400,000 residents.
-New Jersey’s water sources include the Delaware River, Raritan River system, and numerous reservoirs and groundwater aquifers that supply both urban centers and industrial facilities throughout the region.
+The state operates through a network of over 600 public water systems, ranging from large utilities like New Jersey American Water, which serves 2.7 million customers, to smaller municipal systems like Newark’s Water and Sewer Utilities serving over 400,000 residents.
+New Jersey’s water sources include the Delaware River, Raritan River system, and numerous reservoirs and groundwater aquifers.
+Around 1.1 million residents rely on private wells, with over 2,200 exceeding safe PFAS limits as of 2025.
+Check our live boil water notices tracker for any active alerts affecting New Jersey communities.

 Statewide Compliance and Testing

-• Overall Compliance: Most of New Jersey’s 600+ public water systems meet federal Safe Drinking Water Act standards, though the state faces the nation’s third-highest PFAS contamination levels, with PFAS detected in 63% of water systems serving 84% of the state’s population.
+- Overall Compliance: Most of New Jersey’s 600+ public water systems meet federal Safe Drinking Water Act standards, though the state faces the nation’s second-highest PFAS contamination levels, with PFAS detected in 63% of water systems serving 84% of the state’s population.
+Over 2,200 private wells exceed safe PFAS limits.
+You can check contaminant data for your area in our national water quality database.

 Major Water Sources and Challenges

-• Raritan River Basin: Serves central New Jersey including key industrial areas, with documented PFAS contamination at facilities like the Raritan-Millstone Water Treatment Plant requiring ongoing pilot treatment programs.
+- Raritan River Basin: Serves central New Jersey including key industrial areas, with documented PFAS contamination at facilities like the Raritan-Millstone Water Treatment Plant requiring ongoing pilot treatment programmes.

-• Regional Infrastructure Disparities: While major utilities like New Jersey American Water invest over $520 million annually in upgrades, smaller municipal systems face significant challenges meeting new federal PFAS regulations by 2031.
+- Infrastructure Disparities: While major utilities like New Jersey American Water invest over $520 million annually in upgrades, smaller municipal systems face significant challenges meeting new federal PFAS compliance deadlines.
+The state’s Infrastructure Bank has facilitated over $7.6 billion in water investments since 1987, saving ratepayers $2.76 billion in financing costs.

 Environmental Justice and Community Response

-• Disproportionate Impact: Research shows communities of color and low-income areas in New Jersey face higher PFAS contamination levels, with 92% of Hispanic, 94% of Black, and 95% of Asian populations served by water systems where PFAS were detected.
+- Disproportionate Impact: Research confirms communities of colour face higher PFAS contamination levels in New Jersey, with 92% of Hispanic, 94% of Black, and 95% of Asian populations served by water systems where PFAS were detected.

-• Lead Service Line Success: Cities like Newark have emerged as national models for lead service line replacement, having replaced over 23,000 lead pipes and demonstrating effective community engagement and rapid implementation strategies.
+- Lead Service Line Progress: Cities like Newark have emerged as national models for lead pipe replacement, having replaced over 23,000 lead service lines.
+Ongoing federal funding through the Bipartisan Infrastructure Law supports further statewide lead line replacement.

 Recommendations for New Jersey Residents